 Background

-Life expectancy at birth is a measure of population health that captures the overall mortality of a population and can be expected to improve over time in the absence of an environmental event, mass migration, data artefact, or a disease pandemic.
-In recent years, the USA and UK have seen previous trends in improving life expectancy stall and, in the USA, decline.
-Research in the USA shows prior to the reversal, a different measure which captures the inequality of age at death called lifespan variation worsened and could have perhaps predicted the subsequent fall.
-We extend this to 4 other high-income countries to examine trends, and to see the extent to which these countries follow demographic assumptions of age-specific mortality rates improving in ‘lockstep’ over time.
+Life expectancy at birth (e0) has tended to improve over time in most countries for many decades.
+But in recent years, the USA and UK have seen previous trends in improving life expectancy stall and, in the USA, decline.
+Another important and related population health measure is lifespan variation, which worsened in the USA a few years before the fall in life expectancy at birth.

 Methods

-We extracted sex and age-specific mortality rates for Japan, the USA, UK France and Canada from the Human Mortality Database from 1975 to 2017.
-We present life expectancy at birth, then life disparity as a measure of lifespan variation replicating methods used by pioneers in this area.
+We calculated life expectancy and life disparity (a type of lifespan variation) for five countries (USA, UK, France, Japan and Canda) using sex-and age-specific mortality rates for from the Human Mortality Database, for1975 to 2017.
 Finally, we present trends in age-specific mortality to identify the age groups contributing to these changes.

 Results